ReewassSquared/Cookie-Clicker-Mobile-Patch/README.md

 ### Planned Features
 - Add a "Round to 3dp" setting, which would allow the user to toggle the rounding of all large numbers between 1 and 3 decimal places.
+- More prestige upgrades, including heavenly kittens and others.
+- Synergies.
+- Another tower.
+- ...and who knows what else!

 ### Thanks
 Thanks to Trixter for allowing this project to use code from his permanent upgrade slot bug fix patch.
 Of course, thanks to Orteil for creating this amazing game :)
+And thank you lovenox for this patch.